Tripartite Convention: Politics prior to the convention

-By the 1870s modern economic conditions were well established and accepted by the Samoans, who had just enough of a government that could be manipulated at will by the foreign business interests in Samoa.
+By the 1870s, modern economic conditions were well established and accepted by the Samoans, who had just enough of a government that could be manipulated at will by the foreign business interests in Samoa.
 After the United States concluded a friendship treaty with Samoa in 1878, Germany negotiated her own Favorite Nation Treaty in 1879 with the same Samoan faction as the U.S., while later in 1879 the Anglo-Samoan treaty was completed with a rival faction.
 Contentions among the whites in Samoa, plus native factional strife led to side-choosing that became deadly warring with the introduction of modern weapons.

 Washington conference of 1887

 To attempt to resolve some of the problems, the United States, Germany, and the United Kingdom agreed to a conference in Washington in June 1887.
 After the surfacing of serious disagreements among the parties, the conference adjourned without results.
-Fighting by nationals of the three powers with their factional local allies led to a conflict that was only tempered by the Apia hurricane of 1889 that wrecked warships on the verge of hostilities.
+Fighting in and around the Samoan islands by nationals of the three powers, along with their factional local allies, led to a conflict that was only tempered by the Apia hurricane of 1889, a disaster that wrecked warships on the verge of hostilities.

 Treaty of Berlin of 1889

 The seriousness of the situation was finally recognized and German foreign minister Count Herbert von Bismarck (chancellor Otto von Bismarck's son) proposed to reconvene the adjourned Washington conference of 1887.
 He invited U.S. and British representatives to Berlin in April 1889.
 Bismarck's pragmatic approach proposed protection for life, property, and commerce of the treaty participants and relegated native government and their unstable "kings" to the Samoans, with which the British concurred.
 The United States insisted on a three-powers authority while preserving native rights.
-In the Treaty of Berlin of 1889 thus a joint protectorate or condominium was declared, with a European/American chief justice, a municipal council for Apia, and with the "free right of the natives to elect their Chief or King" as the signatory to the act, thus the treaty professed to recognize a Samoan independent government.
+Thus, in the Treaty of Berlin of 1889, a joint protectorate or condominium was declared, a form of international colonial control: there would be a European/American chief justice, a municipal council for Apia, and a "free right of the natives to elect their Chief or King".
+This was therefore the first treaty that professed to recognize, at least at some level, a Samoan independent government.

-No sooner was the native royal figurehead appointed (and, after disturbances, restored), than the other chiefs rebelled, and civil war ensued.
+No sooner was this 'native' royal figurehead appointed (and, after disturbances, restored), than the other chiefs rebelled, and civil war ensued.
 By the end of the 19th century, the failure of the arrangement was freely admitted by the governments of the three powers, since the principal protagonists in Samoa acted directly for their own respective interests, frequently overruling the officials of the condominium.